Concerned about identity theft? So are we! This short video explains what we're doing to protect our valued customers.

 SMISHING: Phishing attacks conducted via text messaging

-SPEAR PHISHING: Phishing attacks targeting targets specific entities holding whatever valuable information they seek.
+SPEAR PHISHING: Phishing attacks targeting specific entities holding whatever valuable information they seek.
 Typically, the crooks are looking for inside access to an organization's internal network.

 SPYWARE: Software that captures information from your computer such as browsing habits, usernames and passwords or credit card information.

 TROJAN: Software programs that masquerade as regular games or utilities but harm your computer.

 VIRUS: Small programs or scripts that harm your computer, causing it to cease functioning properly.

 WORMS: Type of virus that replicates itself.
 Does not destroy files but can take up all available memory or had disk space by multiplying itself.
 It can cause your computer to run slowly or crash.